 - a.
 Any lien for installments of taxes and special assessments, which installments will become payable upon the secured roll after the time of the sale.1 - b.
-The lien for taxes or assessments or other rights of any taxing agency, which does not consent, to the sale under this chapter. - c.
-Liens for special assessments levied upon the property conveyed which were, at the time of the sale under this chapter, not included in the amount necessary to redeem the tax-defaulted property, and, where a taxing agency which collects its own taxes has consented to the sale under this chapter, not included in the amount required to redeem from sale to the taxing agency.2 - d.
+The lien for taxes or assessments or other rights of any taxing agency which does not consent to the sale under this chapter. - c.
+Liens for special assessments levied upon the property conveyed which were, at the time of the sale under this chapter, not included in the amount necessary to redeem the tax-defaulted property, and, where a taxing agency which collects its own taxes has consented to the sale under this chapter, not included in the amount required to redeem from sale to the taxing agency. - d.
 Easements, constituting servitude upon or burdens to the property, water rights, the record title to which is held separately from the title to the property, and restrictions of record. - e.
 Unaccepted, recorded, irrevocable offers of dedication of the property to the public or a public entity for a public purpose, and recorded options of any taxing agency to purchase the property or any interest therein for a public purpose. - f.
-Unpaid assessments under the Improvement Bond Act of 1915 (Division 10 (commencing with Section 8500) of the Streets and Highways Code), which are not, satisfied as a result of the sale proceeds being applied pursuant to Chapter 1.3 (commencing with Section 4671) of Part 8. - g.
-Any federal Internal Revenue Service liens which, pursuant to provisions of federal law, are not discharged by the sale, even though the Tax Collector has provided proper notice to the Internal Revenue Service before that date.3 - h.
-Unpaid special taxes under the Mello-Roos Community Facilities Act of 1982 (Chapter 2.5 (commencing with Section 53311) of Part 1 of Division 2 of Title 5 of the Government Code) that are not satisfied as a result of the sale proceeds being applied pursuant to Chapter 1.3 (commencing with Section 4671) of Part 8." - 1 The delinquent taxes and the current secured taxes will be paid in full. - 2 This section does not apply in Del Norte, Modoc, Tuolomne, Tehama, Lassen, Siskiyou and Solano Counties.
+Unpaid assessments under the Improvement Bond Act of 1915 (Division 10 (commencing with Section 8500) of the Streets and Highways Code) which are not satisfied as a result of the sale proceeds being applied pursuant to Chapter 1.3 (commencing with Section 4671) of Part 8. - g.
+Any federal Internal Revenue Service liens which, pursuant to provisions of federal law, are not discharged by the sale, even though the Tax Collector has provided proper notice to the Internal Revenue Service before that date.
+2

+- h.
+Unpaid special taxes under the Mello-Roos Community Facilities Act of 1982 (Chapter 2.5,commencing with Section 53311, of Part 1 of Division 2 of Title 5 of the Government Code) that are not satisfied as a result of the sale proceeds being applied pursuant to Chapter 1.3 (commencing with Section 4671) of Part 8. - 1 The delinquent taxes and the 2010/2011 secured taxes will be paid in full. - 2 The IRS has the right to redeem the property from the purchaser up to 120 days after the sale.
+If no action is taken within this period, the lien is extinguished.